 - Informing whether QTNCA should apply for a grant, project or funding, or raise funds through other means.

-To learn more about the current board members, committees, and QTN’s constitution please see: Board Members
+To learn more about the current board members and committees, please see: Board Members.